jenniferslagt/adopt-a-dog/README.md

 Ofcourse..
 There are always things that I can improve!
 Here some feedback from myself:
 * The images of the Dog API have a bad resolution.
 * Can you send a parameter from one module to another?
 In this way it could be easier to split up the JS code into more modules.
+* The try/catch block is something you actually use in situations that could likely fail.
+That chance is in this case small, so the block is not necessarry.
+(I kept it just to show that I understand how it works)